-Heterotopic Ossification (HO) is the abnormal growth of bone in the non-skeletal tissues including muscle, tendons, or other soft tissue.
-When HO develops, new bone grows at 3 times the normal rate resulting in jagged, painful joints.
+Heterotopic Ossification (HO) is the abnormal growth of bone in the non-skeletal tissues including muscle, tendons or other soft tissue.
+When HO develops, new bone grows at three times the normal rate, resulting in jagged, painful joints.

 What causes Heterotopic Ossification (HO)?

 HO only occurs below the level of injury.
 The specific cause of HO after spinal cord injury is unknown.
 There are many theories about why it develops after spinal cord injury including:

 - Muscle spasms

 - Inflammation - the body’s natural response to injury

 HO may develop within days following the spinal cord injury or several months later.
 HO usually occurs 3-12 weeks after spinal cord injury yet has been known to also develop years later.

 HO occurs after other injuries, too.
 HO has been known to occur in cases of traumatic brain injury, stroke, poliomyelitis, myelodysplasia, carbon monoxide poisoning, spinal cord tumors, syringomyelia, tetanus, multiple sclerosis, post total hip replacements, post joint arthroplasty, and after severe burns.

 In patients with spinal cord injury, 90% of cases occur in hips but it can also occur at the knees, elbows and shoulders.
 HO occurs more in men than in women.
 People in their 20’s and 30’s are affected more than other age groups.